Note: FastPass+ has been replaced by a new, multipart program for accessing rides, some parts requiring payment.

 At Epcot and Disney’s Hollywood Studios you pick one ride from a short “Tier One” list and the second and third from a longer “Tier Two” list.

-In effect you have a reservation for the rides you book via FastPass+, and choosing your FastPass+ well is the single most important component of having an easier, lower wait visit.
+In effect, you have a reservation for the rides you book via FastPass+, and choosing your FastPass+ well is the single most important component of having an easier, lower wait visit.
 Make good FastPass+ choices and you will save hours of waiting in lines.
-Make poor ones, or don’t book them at all, or wait too long and book them too close to your trip, and you’ll wait hours more than you needed to.
+Make poor ones, don’t book them at all, or wait too long and book them too close to your trip, and you’ll wait hours more than you needed to.

 Honestly, the easiest way for first-timers to do this is to follow the suggested itineraries that already exist on this site or the more comprehensive ones in the book that I co-author with Josh Humphrey, writer of easyWDW.com, The easy Guide to Your Walt Disney World Visit—the only major Disney World guide book written from scratch for using FastPass+.